rajeevshukla/spring-microservices-with-docker/rabbitmq_clustering/README.md

 All the available plugins can be find under `usr/lib/rabbitmq/lib/rabbitmq_server-${RABBITMQ_VERSION}/plugins`path inside the docker container.

-You can get inside docker running container by using below commands `docker exec -it <containerId> /bin/bash`
+You can get inside docker running container by using command:
+`docker exec -it <containerId> /bin/bash`